 When I started to get antsy about my son’s disinterest in sitting on the potty, his pediatrician reminded me, “No one goes into kindergarten wearing a diaper.”

-As tempting as it is to worry about whether our kids will ever stop using diapers, the truth is, they will.
-Some might be later than others, but all this stress and anxiety truly is useless when you realize the inevitability of using the potty.
+As tempting as it is to worry about whether your toddler will ever stop using diapers, the truth is, he will.
+It might be later than others, but all this stress and anxiety truly is useless when you realize the inevitability of using the potty.

-What to do: Stop comparing your toddler’s potty training progress (or lack of it) to anyone else’s.
+What to do: Stop comparing his potty training progress (or lack of it) to anyone else’s.
 And if you feel pressured because of preschool requirements, reconsider whether that preschool is even a good fit or understands child development.

 4. Timing has no effect on future success or current abilities

 As parents, we can sometimes be competitive, don’t you think?
-We love to share that our babies started walking at 10 months or reading by three years.
+We love to share that our babies started walking at 10 months or reading by three-years-old.
 We check off these milestones with a sigh of relief—one less thing to worry about.